 Renovating a home can be an exciting experience, but repair work?
 Not so much.
 When your home is damaged by the destructive nature of water, it can be frustrating and may feel as if you’re taking a few steps back on adding value to your home.
 However, the repair process is essential to get your home back to its original state — or better.
-When it comes to water damage, first-floor flooding is not an uncommon ordeal.
+When it comes to water damage, first floor floods are not an uncommon ordeal.
 To rectify the situation, you will need to call in professionals who provide drying services.
 Depending on the reason for the flood, you may also need to have drywall, insulation, and flooring repaired or removed.
 But, let’s not jump too far ahead.
-Here’s a step-by-step guide to assist you with repairing your home after the first-floor floods.
+Here’s a step-by-step guide to assist you with repairing your home after the first floor floods.

 The 12 Main Steps

 How you react in the first few moments of noticing your home is flooding may decide how much damage it sustains.
 Here are 12 critical steps to help you minimize and rectify damage to your home when the first floor floods.

 When homeowners think of a flooded first floor, natural disasters probably come to mind.
 However, the first floor can flood for many other reasons, such as the following.

 - Faulty washing machine hose